 There are 80 Builder themes to choose from, which should be enough of a range for you to use one as a starting point for most projects.
 You can then add your layouts and style the design elements just the way you want.

-Like Headway, Builder makes use of Blocks to add niche-specific functionality.
+Builder makes use of Blocks to add niche-specific functionality.
 The Restaurant Block, for example, allows you to add menu items and location details to your site.